OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 }
 ```

-It took me a while to formulate the minimum code required for the libitm calls to kick in.
+It took me a while to formulate the minimum code required for the libitm calls to kick in (believe me, for some reason that function call to `hello` was required).
 This compiles to:

 ```assembly
 0000000000401187 <main>: